Is making surface transit free the best transit investment DC can make?

-I am in favor of creating such a program, but it should be funded locally, not by the transit system, and separately from monies already appropriated by the jurisdictions,
+I am in favor of creating such a program, but it should be funded locally, not by the transit system, and separately and as an addition to monies for the transit system currently appropriated by the jurisdictions,

 6. Line extensions/creations.
 One example would be the extension of the 30s line from its terminus at Friendship Heights on the DC/Maryland border northward to at least Friendship Heights.
 Another would be service on Connecticut Avenue and Rhode Island Avenue that is more comparable to the trunkline services on major arterials such as 14th or 16th Streets, H Street, or Georgia Avenue.
 Both of these services should extend some distance into Maryland.